EXCLUSIVE-Qatar in talks with Egypt's wealth fund over hotels investment - sources | Law-Order

 EXCLUSIVE-Qatar in talks with Egypt's wealth fund over hotels investment - sources

 The Qatar Investment Authority (QIA) is in talks with The Sovereign Wealth Fund of Egypt (TSFE) about the deal, said two sources with knowledge of the matter, who declined to be named.
-The fund is considering acquiring a stake of up to 30% in the hotels, the sources said, without naming them.
+The fund is considering acquiring a stake of up to 30% in the hotels, the sources said.

 Qatar's sovereign wealth fund is in talks with Egypt about potentially investing in seven historic hotels there, in what could be a landmark deal between the two countries that restored diplomatic ties in 2021 after a long-running dispute.
 The Qatar Investment Authority (QIA) is in talks with The Sovereign Wealth Fund of Egypt (TSFE) about the deal, said two sources with knowledge of the matter, who declined to be named.